Three Little Chickpeas

 White bean and potato soup in a white bowl with parsley.

-For more soup recipes try orzo vegetable soup or butternut squash chickpea soup.
+For more soup recipes, try vegetable orzo soup or chickpea butternut squash soup.

 Jump to: